trippytarun98/iot-collector-service/README.md

 **Overview**

 	<b>
 	The Internet of Things (IoT) is the next technological revolution, expected to generate over $300 B by year 2020, according to Gartner.
 	The IoT will also generate unprecedented amounts of data and its impact will be felt across the entire big data universe.
 	In this project, I have built the data collector server, which can collect and store massive amount of data from various devices.
-	The collectee data can be used for various analysis.The high performance REST data collector service can receive large amount of data and store it in Cassandra.
+	The collected data can be used for various analysis.The high performance REST data collector service can receive large amount of data and store it in Cassandra.
 	</b>

 **Architecture**